martbetz/martbetz.github.io/_posts/2022-08-23-custom-lensfun-lcps.md

 Due to their general obscurity, most of my older lenses aren’t included in the [Lensfun](https://github.com/lensfun/lensfun) database (at least, not at the time of writing).
 Some of these lenses get used _a lot_, so creating LCPs for them was obviously a good investment.

-As for the more popular lenses I own, most of them are catered for; however, I’ve found the ‘accuracy’ of the stock LCPs to be a little hit and miss (in particular, results from the XC 35mm F2 LCP just don’t look quite right to me 🤔).
+As for the more popular lenses I own, most of them are catered for; however, the ‘accuracy’ of the stock LCPs seem somewhat hit and miss (in particular, results from the XC 35mm F2 LCP just don’t look quite right to me 🤔).

 ### Why not submit them directly to Lensfun? ###